leiloong/eea-eval/README.md

 * sklearn

 ## Experimental Results
-The file detailed_results.csv contains our detailed experimental results.
+The file detailed_result.csv contains our detailed experimental results.
 Folder "figure" contains some figures about our experimental results.

 > If you have any difficulty or question about our datasets, source code or reproducing expriment results, please email to qhzhang.nju@gmail.com, zqsun.nju@gmail.com or whu@nju.edu.cn.